 Unfortunately, the longer someone takes phenobarbital, the harder it will be to quit as their body gets used to the substance and tolerance develops.
 When tolerance develops, the user may take a higher dose of the drug to feel the same effects — further increasing their addiction and risk of overdose.

 This results in an endless cycle of taking the drug and experiencing withdrawal symptoms when trying to stop.
 Withdrawal symptoms can be so uncomfortable that they often cause the person to use phenobarbital again to get relief.

 How to Help Someone With a Phenobarbital Use Disorder

 If someone you know is struggling with phenobarbital abuse, help is available.
 Withdrawing from the drug is a difficult process that takes time.

 People are urged to enter detox treatment at an accredited facility where they can be monitored and get help managing the symptoms of phenobarbital withdrawal, including:

 Get Help For Phenobarbital Addiction Today

 Struggling to stop using phenobarbital?
 You’re not alone.
-At Zinnia Healing, our caring and compassionate team of addiction specialists is here for you.
+At Zinnia Health, our caring and compassionate team of addiction specialists is here for you.
 We treat each patient on a case-by-case basis and will create a specialized treatment plan to best meet your needs.